The saying “the way to someone’s heart is through their stomach” is pretty much always true, but it’s especially accurate on Valentine’s Day.

 4. Whip Up a Delicious Dessert

-Vegan cakes are easy to make, delicious, and sustainable.
+There are so many chocolate recipes you can make with minimal effort.
+Vegan cakes, cupcakes, and brownies are easy to make, delicious, and sustainable.
 One recipe that comes to mind is a vegan red velvet cake.
-You can easily substitute the egg, buttermilk, and butter for vegan options like coconut oil.
+You can easily substitute ingredients like eggs and butter with things like applesauce.
 Another crowd favorite is vegan banana bread.
 Extra bonus: It’s also a great way to use overly-ripe bananas.

-If baked goods aren’t your thing, vegan or ethically-sourced chocolates can make anyone’s day.
-Thrive Market’s Organic Chocolate Truffles are a great option, and there are surely great finds at your local grocery store as well.
+If baked goods aren’t your thing, vegan or ethically sourced chocolates can make anyone’s day.
 Sustainable Valentine’s Day, here you come.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.